demolust/cv_portafolio/readme.md

 - **CSS (`assets/css/resume.css`):** Provides all visual styling, ensuring your resume looks modern and professional.
 - **JavaScript (`assets/js/data.js` + `assets/js/render.js`):**
   - `data.js` contains all resume data as JavaScript variables and arrays.
-  - `render.js` contains all the Javascript code that will be executed and will populate it the ` index.html` file with necessary HTML tags
+  - `render.js` contains all the JavaScript code that will be executed and will populate it the ` index.html` file with necessary HTML tags
   - The inline `<script>` tags inside `index.html` imports the data and dynamically populates the HTML placeholders with your information.
 - **Assets:** Images and icons are stored in the `assets/images` and `assets/fontawesome` directories.
 - **Resume data (`resume.yaml`):** Contains all the resume data & uses a CI/CD pipeline to translate to `assets/js/data.js`